GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Tank
 - heavily armored Riker armed with a Dazzler rigged riot shield and a nail gun that does bleed damage on contact
 - has an air tank weak point that if shot, will make him switch to a pistol
-- his shield can be destroyed with enough concentrated fire and so can his dazzler lasers
+- his shield can be destroyed with enough concentrated fire and so can his dazzlers
 - the dazzlers are arranged in an inverted triangle just beneath the window in the shield
 - if the shield is destroyed, he will then use his Nail Gun